stevekm/vainstats/README.md

 ```

 # Software
 Developed under Python 2.7.
-Might also work with 2.6 (untested)
+Might also work with 2.6 and 3+ (untested)